 As a reminder to our friends in Greenlee County, the Executive Board meeting on February 22nd marks the end of the final term of office for Dustie Robinette, the Greenlee County Private Sector Representative on the Board.
 While it will be hard to find a person with the level of dedication and commitment that Dustie has shown over the past four years, please think about who might be willing to serve in this capacity and send me their contact information so I can bring their nomination to your May meeting for consideration.

+The Administrative Council unanimously recommended Mr. Sedgwick's appointment to a second term of office at their meeting on February 7th.
 I will look forward to answering any questions at the meeting.